Party Polarization in Congress: A Network Science Approach: The Modularity Measure

-The period during the 75th--95th Congresses is one in which the maximum modularity differs substantially from party modularity, which is simply the modularity of the network under the assumption that legislators are assigned to groups that contain all of their fellow party members.
-Figure \ref{fig6} tracks the percentage $100 \times P/Q$ of the maximum modularity value $Q$ that is explained by the party modularity value $P$.
-While maximum modularity measures the overall polarization of a Congress, the percentage in Figure \ref{fig6} indicates the relative contribution of party differences to total polarization.
-The party partition captures the vast majority of the maximum modularity in all modern Houses, with one notable exception consisting of the period during the 85th--95th Congresses.
-Party importance varies more in the Senate, where it oscillates from one Congress to the next between the 67th and 75th Congresses and is again a smaller part of maximum modularity during the 85th--95th Congresses.
+In addition to maximum modularity $Q$, we calculate party modularity $P$, which is the modularity obtained from the network partitioned so that legislators are assigned to groups that contain only members of the same party.
+In figure \ref{partyfrac}, we report $P/Q$, which represents the relative contribution of formal party divisions to total polarization.
+In periods in which polarization is predominantly partisan, one finds that $P \approx Q$.
+When $P$ is substantially less than $Q$, however, community divisions other than party better explain polarization.
+The party partition captures the vast majority of the maximum modularity in all modern Houses, with the 85th--95th Congress period (1957--1979) serving as a notable exception.
+Party importance varies more in the Senate, where it oscillates from one Congress to the next between the 67th (1921) and 75th (1937) Congresses and is again a smaller fraction of modularity during the 85th--95th Congresses.

-Interestingly, although the MPR measure suggests substantially lower polarization than the modularity measure for the 75th--95th Congresses, the party partition explains 90\% or more of the aggregate modularity for the 75th--84th Congresses before dropping to around 60\% during the 85th--95th Congresses.
-This result conveys the clearest difference in modern times between the MPR measure and the modularity measure.
-The MPR measure suggests that party decline began around the 70th Congress and continued until approximately the 90th, whereas the modularity measure---particularly the proportion of modularity explained by party---suggest that the importance of party did not start to wane until the 85th or 86th Congress.
-Notably, this is the only period in which a fixed partition with three groups (Republicans, Southern Democrats, and Northern Democrats) results in a higher modularity score than the normal two-party partition.
-These results suggest that party was less important to Congressional fractionalization during the 75th--95th Congresses than it was in other periods and that intra-party coalition tensions were generating heightened polarization during this period that are not captured by the MPR measure.
+Although the DW-NOM MPR measure suggests a substantially lower polarization level for the 75th--95th Congresses than does the modularity measure, party modularity nearly equals maximum modularity for the 75th--84th Houses before dropping off during the 85th--95th, suggesting that the importance of party did not start to wane until the 85th Congress (some 20 years after the decline in the DW-NOM measure).
+Our results suggest that extra-partisan coalition tensions generated heightened polarization during this period that is not captured by DW-NOM, even in two dimensions.\footnote{Regression results, which we present in section \ref{sec4}, provide some support for this finding in the House but not in the Senate.}